Francisco I. Madero: Germany and the Madero government

 Germany had business interests in Mexico, in banking and in exports from Germany, but it was reluctant to challenge the U.S. as the premier foreign arbiter in Mexico.
 In the period before the outbreak of World War I in August 1914, it followed the lead of the U.S. of initially being optimistic about Madero's moderation against revolutionary tendencies.
 But when U.S. turned against Madero, the U.S. ambassador and the German ambassador Paul von Hintze were in close contact.
-Hintze's reports on the situation in Mexico during the Madero presidency have been a rich source of information about the regime.
+Hintze's reports on the situation in Mexico during the Madero presidency were a rich source of information about the regime.
 Although the U.S. attempted to draw Germany as well as Great Britain into intervention in Mexico, both held back.
 They also sought to prevent the U.S. from intervening itself.
 Hintze had a low opinion of Félix Díaz, and saw the head of the Mexican Federal Army, Victoriano Huerta, as an appropriate candidate as a military dictator.
 That view dictated his actions as a plan for a coup was hatched in early 1913.